codefresh-io/docs.codefresh.io/_docs/pipelines/steps/build.md

 ```

 ### `obtain-oidc-id-token` step
-The `obtain-oidc-id-token` step is a dedicated Marketplace step which obtains the ID token from the Codefresh OIDC provider to authenticate and authorize pipeline actions.
+The `obtain-oidc-id-token` step is a dedicated Marketplace step which retrieves an ID token from the Codefresh OIDC provider, enabling authentication and authorization for pipeline actions.

 The step:
 1. Makes an API call to the Codefresh OIDC provider passing the `CF_OIDC_REQUEST_TOKEN` and the `CF_OIDC_REQUEST_URL` variables.

   >**NOTE**
-  Codefresh injects these two variables into every pipeline build ensuring their availability for use, regardless of the cloud provider's authentication mechanism, whether it's OIDC ID tokens or static credentials.
+  Codefresh automatically injects these two variables into every pipeline build, ensuring they are available, regardless of the cloud provider's authentication mechanism, whether using OIDC ID tokens or static credentials.

 {:start="2"}
-1. Sets the ID token in the `ID_TOKEN` environment variable.
+1. Stores the retrieved ID token in the `ID_TOKEN` environment variable.
-  You will export this value variable in the `cosign-sign` freestyle step within the same pipeline.
+  You will use this variable in the `cosign-sign` freestyle step within the same pipeline.

 <br>

 ##### Requesting new OIDC ID tokens during build
 * OIDC ID tokens expire after five minutes.
-If needed, you can request new OIDC ID tokens multiple times within the same pipeline, through the `obtain-oidc-id-token` step, or within a `freestyle` step with an API call.
+If needed, you can request new OIDC ID tokens multiple times within the same pipeline through the `obtain-oidc-id-token` step, or by making an API call within a `freestyle` step.

 * The `CF_OIDC_REQUEST_TOKEN` variable with the request token remains valid for the duration of the pipeline build.
-This restriction maintains security as requests for new OIDC tokens are limited to the build’s lifecycle.
+This restriction maintains security by limiting requests for new OIDC tokens to the build’s lifecycle.

-### cosign-sign freestyle step
+### `cosign-sign` freestyle step
 The `cosign-sign` freestyle step does the following:
-* Executes cosign with the OIDC issuer set to `https://oidc.codefresh.io`
+* Executes Cosign with the OIDC issuer set to `https://oidc.codefresh.io`
-* Exports the environment variable `SIGSTORE_ID_TOKEN` with the the OIDC identity token
+* Exports the OIDC identity token environment variable `SIGSTORE_ID_TOKEN`
-* Authenticates to the Docker registry to which the signature is pushed
+* Authenticates to the Docker registry where the signature is pushed

 ## Automatic pushing